alegal200/IAFromScratch/readme.md

 ### SIMPLE peceptron
 	 simpel peceptron desc
 ### Excptions
-	 OutOfTableException :when you tire to set an value outside of a tabel
+	 OutOfTableException :when you tire to set a value outside of a tabel